DrThomasAger/smile/README.md

 |                     | Gemini 2.5 Flash |   ✅   |
 | **Moonshot AI**            | Kimi K2       |   ✅   |
 |                     | Kimi 1.5 |   ✅   |

+*Note: Please feel free to try the above prompt on your own model or one we haven't tested and report back the results!
+We are constantly updating this table with submitted information.*

 # Why (: Smile?